Duo integrates with Microsoft Windows client and server operating systems to add two-factor authentication to Remote Desktop and local logons.

 |“phone”||Perform phone callback authentication|

 |“sms”||Send a new batch of SMS passcodes.
-Your authentication attempt will be denied.
+Your first authentication attempt is denied.
 You can then authenticate with one of the newly-delivered passcodes.|

 You can also specify a number after the factor name if you have more than one device enrolled in Duo, like “phone2” to call your second phone or “push2” to send the request to Duo Mobile on your second phone.